stineb/geco_website/content/joinus/hyperspec/index.md

 title: "Master thesis - Hyperspectral imaging of vegetation"
 event:
 event_url:
-location: Institute of Geography, University of Bern
+location: Institute of Geography and Climate and Environmental Physics, University of Bern
 address:
   street:
   city: